numoonchld/numoonchld.github.io/_posts/2020-11-08-django-blog-app-construction.md

 ### set up crispy-forms

-- plugin to apply bootstrap styling to forms automatically
+- crispy-forms is a plugin to apply bootstrap styling to forms automatically

-- third party django app
-- makes working with forms easier
+- third party django app that makes working with forms easier

 - allows adding simple tags in template files
   - to add bootstrap styling
   - use other CSS frameworks also